Māori and conservation: Legal status of geographic locations

 Today, approximately one third of New Zealand is under the mandate of the Department of Conservation.
 Whanganui River was recognized as having the same legal status as a person by the government of New Zealand in 2017, ending the country's longest running litigation, which had begun 160 years ago.
 Prior to European settlement, the river was important for being easily navigable, which allowed widespread settlements through the Whanganui River valley.
 Prior to European colonization, this region was the most densely populated on the North Island.
-Regarding this status, the lead negotiator for the Whanganui Tribe, Gerrard Albert, stated “The reason we have taken this approach is because we consider the river an ancestor and always have...
+Regarding this status, the lead negotiator for the Whanganui tribe, Gerrard Albert, said "The reason we have taken this approach is because we consider the river an ancestor and always have. ...
 We can trace our genealogy to the origins of the universe, and therefore rather than us being masters of the natural world, we are part of it."
 Two legal guardians, one from the tribe and one from the New Zealand government, were appointed.
 A Māori MP, Adrian Rurawhe, stated that, "From a Whanganui viewpoint the wellbeing of the river is directly linked to the well-being of the people," referring to the mana of the tangata whenua.

-Mount Taranaki was granted similar legal status later in 2017, with eight tribes and the New Zealand government acting as legal guardians.
-The Minister for treaty negotiations, Andrew Little, said of the decision, "Today’s agreements are a major milestone in acknowledging the grievances and hurt from the past as the Taranaki iwi experienced some of the worst examples of Crown behaviour in the 19th century".
-Albert hoped that these decisions would set a precedent for other Māori tribes to grant legal personhood to geographic locations.
+Mount Taranaki was granted similar legal status in 2025, with eight tribes and the New Zealand government acting as legal guardians.
+The Minister for treaty negotiations, Andrew Little, said of the decision, "Today's agreements are a major milestone in acknowledging the grievances and hurt from the past as the Taranaki iwi experienced some of the worst examples of Crown behaviour in the 19th century".
 Part of what is now Tongariro National Park was given to the Crown by the Māori chief Te Heuheu Tukino IV to ensure its protection.